Skip to Content

 College Opportunity Fund (COF)

-Colorado’s College Opportunity Fund (COF) provides a stipend to eligible undergraduate students attending a Colorado participating public institution or private school.
+Colorado’s College Opportunity Fund (COF) provides a tuition stipend to eligible undergraduate students attending a Colorado participating public institution or private school.

 Type of InstitutionStipend Amount